Anthrax (American band): Reunions with Belladonna and Bush (2005–2010)

 In April 2005, Anthrax announced that the "classic" lineup of Scott Ian, Charlie Benante, Dan Spitz, Joey Belladonna and Frank Bello would reform.
 At some shows on the following tour, they played Among the Living in its entirety.
 Although the lineup was expected to record a new album after the tour, in January 2007 Ian said that Belladonna had not agreed to a reunion.
 John Bush also said he wasn't ready to re-commit to Anthrax and said he had been asked to return but had declined.
 Asked if he wanted to rejoin the band when Belladonna left, Bush said that he "just didn't feel right to do that."

 In December 2007, it was announced that the band's new vocalist would be Dan Nelson, formerly of Devilsize, and Rob Caggiano would return as lead guitarist.
-In May 2008, Anthrax played its first show in 19 months at Double Door in Chicago.
+In May 2008, Anthrax played its first show in 19 months at Double Door in Chicago, they then played two shows with Iron Maiden at the Verizon Wireless Amphitheater in California.

 In his monthly Food Coma column posted in December 2008, Scott Ian wrote that he had "been in the studio working on the new Anthrax album", promising to be "giving birth to a really pissed off, loud, fast and heavy child."
 He later wrote that the album was being mixed by Dave Fortman, who had worked with Evanescence and Slipknot.

 In early 2009, Anthrax began a brief tour opening for Iron Maiden in South America.
 In July, band manager Izvor Zivkovic confirmed the departure of Dan Nelson due to illness.
 Nelson denied this, saying that he was fired.
 All subsequent performances were canceled except the August UK Sonisphere Festival, which featured John Bush on vocals.
 Fan response after his performance led to a "Bring Back Bush" campaign, which was endorsed by Ian.

 Soon afterwards, Benante said that Bush had rejoined the band.
 In February 2010, Anthrax performed five shows as part of Soundwave in Australia.
 After the Australian shows, Bush said the band intended to re-record the vocals of several tracks from the upcoming album.